HelenDrug/100-days-of-code/log.md

 ### R2_Day 14: June 30, 2020
 ##### React, #CSS, #HTML
 **Today's Progress**: Was working under Test Report projects today.
 When I had 30 min break from react, i did @FronetendMentor challenge - Huddle landing page with a single introductory section.

+### R2_Day 15: July 2, 2020
+##### React
+**Today's Progress**: Was working under Test Report projects.
+Spend tons of time implementing check box group component.
+Didndt expect that it would be so difficult :/ But here it is: